 3. Air ticket & accommodation

 If you are comfortable to just having your immediate family witness your vows, do what I did.
 Fly them over and cover their cost.
 I don’t suggest you extend this privilege beyond your immediate family unless you are feeling very generous.
 Generally, the consensus is that relatives and friends will not expect you to pay for the air ticket and accommodation, so don’t feel obliged to do so.
 However, if you choose to have relatives and friends, do extend them the courtesy of finding the cheapest tickets and an accommodation that won’t break the bank near your wedding venue.
-DAMAGE – S$180 per pax with budget airlines promo or S$278 per pax with SQ promo tickets to Bali + S$200 per room for 2 pax
+DAMAGE – S$180 per pax with budget airlines promo or S$278 per pax with SQ promo tickets to Bali + S$200 for a decent room for 2 pax

 This really depends on what style you are going for.
 If you wish to keep the cost low, the beach wedding is the most cost efficient option.
 Most hotels in Bali can host a beach wedding at below US$2,000.
 For the more nature-loving couple, you can choose to take your vows in midst of the plantations of Seminyak or Ubud.
 If you are looking to say your vows in style, and with good reason because the photos will come out amazing and this IS a once-in-a-lifetime event, get a cliffside wedding along Nusa Dua or Uluwatu.
-DAMAGE – Price range is US$1,500 to US$4,900 upwards.
+DAMAGE – Price range is US$1,500 (beach wedding) to US$4,900 (cliffside) upwards.

 Opt for simple local dishes at your venue – they cost nothing like a Chinese or fine-dining dinner in Singapore.
 DAMAGE – S$1,500 for 12 pax